Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

 Any family of maps $\F_{g}$ from $X$ to $\R$ generates a Fr\"olicher structure $(X,\F,\C)$ by setting, after \cite{KM}:

 - $\C=\{c:\R\rightarrow X\hbox{ such that }\F_{g}\circ c\subset C^{\infty}(\R,\R)\}$

 - $\F=\{f:X\rightarrow\R\hbox{ such that }f\circ\C\subset C^{\infty}(\R,\R)\}.$

 In this case we call $\F_g$ a \textbf{generating set of functions} for the Fr\"olicher structure $(X,\F,\C)$.
 One easily see that $\F_{g}\subset\F$.
-This notion will be useful in the sequel to describe in a simple way a Fr\"olicher structure, see for instance Proposition \ref{froproj} below.
+This notion is useful for this paper since it allows us to describe a Fr\"olicher structure in a simple way, see for instance Proposition \ref{froproj} below.
 A Fr\"olicher space $(X,\F,\C)$ carries a natural topology, which is the pull-back topology of $\R$ via $\F$.
 We note that in the case of a finite dimensional differentiable manifold $X$ we can take $\F$ the set of all smooth maps from $X$ to $\R$, and $\C$ the set of all smooth paths from $\R$ to $X.$ In this case the underlying topology of the Fr\"olicher structure is the same as the manifold topology \cite{KM}.
 In the infinite dimensional case, there is to our knowledge no complete study of the relation between the Fr\"olicher topology and the manifold topology; our intuition is that these two topologies can differ.

 We also remark that if $(X,\F, \C)$ is a Fr\"olicher space, we can define a natural diffeology on $X$ by using the following family of maps $f$ defined on open domains $D(f)$ of Euclidean spaces (see \cite{Ma}):